Tekle Haymanot of Gojjam: Destruction and submission

+Austrian Catholic missionary Joseph Ohrwalder, who witnessed the battle, said that Tekle Haymanot's forces fought with "the courage of Lions" to protect their country and religion from the Muslim invaders, but they were overwhelmed by the larger and better equipped Mahdist army.

+As a result of this loss, northwestern Ethiopia was open to the Mahdists who followed up their victory by entering, sacking, and burning Gondar.

-Emperor Yohannes IV ordered Negus Menelik and his Shewan army into Gojjam and Begemder.
-Sensing a shift in power, Negus Tekle Haymanot Tessemma negotiated a defensive alliance with Menelik.
+Joseph Ohrwalder testified to the brutality that took place during the sack of Gondar:Emperor Yohannes IV ordered Negus Menelik and his Shewan army into Gojjam and Begemder.
+Sensing a shift in power, Negus Tekle Haymanot Tesema negotiated a defensive alliance with Menelik.
 After Menelik secured Gojjam and Begemder, Yohannes ordered him to return to Shewa.

+In July of that year, the Mahdist army under Abu Anga advanced into Ethiopian territory once again, where Tekle Haymanot's army dealt them a crushing defeat.
+British historian Lord Edward Gleichen states Tekle Haymanot "smote [Abu Anga] hip and thigh".
+Abu Anga died shortly after this defeat.

-In September 1888, when Tekle Haymanot Tessemma refused to contribute forces to the efforts of Yohannes against Mahdist who had re-entered western Gojjam, Yohannes suspected Tekle Haymanot and Menelik of plotting against him.
+In September 1888, when Tekle Haymanot Tesema refused to contribute forces to the efforts of Yohannes against Mahdist who had re-entered western Gojjam, Yohannes suspected Tekle Haymanot and Menelik of plotting against him.
 To destroy the power of Tekle Haymanot, the army of Yohannes laid waste to much of Gojjam.
 As a result of the destruction, Tekle Haymanot submitted to Yohannes.

 Under Menelik II

 In 1889, soon after the death of Yohannes at the Battle of Gallabat, Menelik proclaimed himself Nəgusä Nägäst Menelik II.
 Negus Tekle Haymanot pledged his allegiance to the new Nəgusä Nägäst.
 Menelik reinstated Tekle Haymanot as Shum of Gojjam and named him as an advisor.